Ontbo/ontbo-alex-persona-and-evaluation/README.md

 # Ontbo — Alex Persona & Evaluation

 Ontbo’s **Alex** persona and a small set of assets to help you run basic, local evaluations of a role-played AI assistant.
-The repository currently contains an `HTML/` demo folder, a `Python/` folder, and a `Persona.zip` bundle with the core persona materials. :contentReference[oaicite:0]{index=0}
+The repository currently contains an `HTML/` demo folder, a `Python/` folder, and a `Persona.zip` bundle with the core persona materials.

 ## What’s in this repo

 - `HTML/` — a static, local demo you can open in your browser to explore or sanity-check the Alex persona.
 - `Python/` — minimal Python utilities intended for simple, scriptable evaluations.
 - `Persona.zip` — a compressed bundle that contains the Alex persona specification (and possibly supporting prompts/data).
-Unzip this in the repository root to use. :contentReference[oaicite:2]{index=2}
+Unzip this in the repository root to use.

-> Tip: If your file explorer shows only the three items above, you’re seeing the expected layout for this initial drop. :contentReference[oaicite:3]{index=3}

 ---